max-mapper/get-dat/markdown/02-link.md

 dat://5a4575c632d1a573...
 ```

 As long as the `dat share` process stays running the data will be available via the global Dat decentralized network to anyone who has that link.
+The link is secret and unguessable.
+Only people who you share the link with will be able to access your dat.

 ## Downloading